dbeanm/ACEi-covid-analysis/README.md

 #TODO
 * penalised LR in R
-* add name field to schema table that is as used in code

 ## Overview
 Run logistic regressions for ACEi exposure and outcome.
 The starting point for this code assumes you have all the